Bayeux Tapestry: Unsettled questions

 The depiction of events on the tapestry has raised several questions which remain unsettled.

 The identification of Harold II of England in the vignette depicting his death is disputed.
-Some recent historians disagree with the traditional view that Harold is the figure struck in the eye with an arrow.
-The view that it is Harold is supported by the fact that the words Harold Rex (King Harold) appear right above the figure's head.
-However, the arrow is a later addition following a period of repair, as can be seen by comparison with Bernard de Montfaucon's engravings of the tapestry as it was in 1729, in which the arrow is absent (see illustration above).
-However, needle holes in the linen do suggest that something had originally been in the place of the arrow, though it may have been a lance rather than an arrow.
-A figure is slain with a sword in the subsequent plate, and the phrase above the figure refers to Harold's death (interfectus est, "he is slain").
-This would appear to be more consistent with the labeling used elsewhere in the work.
+Some recent historians disagree with the traditional view that Harold is the figure struck in the eye with an arrow, and that the arrow is a later 18th/19th century modification following a period of repair.
+Benoît's engraving of 1729, and Bernard de Montfaucon's engravings of the tapestry as it was in 1730, show a spear or lance in place of the arrow and no arrow fletchings.
+Further, needle holes in the linen suggest that something has been removed, or shortened, and fletchings added to form an arrow.
+A figure is slain with a sword in the subsequent plate, and the phrase above the figure refers to Harold's death (interfectus est, "he was killed").

+This would appear to be more consistent with the labelling used elsewhere in the work.
 It was common medieval iconography that a perjurer was to die with a weapon through the eye.
-Therefore, the tapestry might be said to emphasize William's rightful claim to the throne by depicting Harold as an oath breaker.
+Therefore, the tapestry might be said to emphasise William's rightful claim to the throne by depicting Harold as an oath breaker.
 Whether he actually died in this way remains a mystery and is much debated.